humanbydefinition/p5.asciify/docs/p5.asciify/namespaces/renderers/namespaces/renderer2d/classes/P5AsciifyRenderer2D.md

      background(0);
      secondaryColorFramebuffer.end();

-     // Rotates all characters in the grid by 270 degrees.
+     // Rotates all characters in the grid by X degrees.
-     // Utilize the red and green channels for the rotation angle. rotationFramebuffer.begin();
+     // Utilize the red color channel for the rotation angle.
-     background(255, 15, 0); // a bit cheesy right now, but you get the idea. rotationFramebuffer.end();
+     // TODO: Add functionality to `p5.asciify` to simplify this for non-shader users. rotationFramebuffer.begin();
+     background(255, 0, 0); // BLACK = 0 degrees, RED = 360 degrees
+     rotationFramebuffer.end();
  }
 ```